vahidhedayati/ajaxdependancyselection/README.md

 ### Example no reference domain classes:

-Here are two domain classes with a no reference set up and require g:selectSecondaryNR feature:
+Here are two domain classes with a no reference set up and require ads:selectSecondaryNR feature:
 ```groovy
 class MyCity {
 String cityName